 The sign points down the hill and yet many people miss this hidden gem.
 Every twenty minutes there is a guy in his boat who will take you on a quick trip (for a small fee and tip) through the cave and out into the sea to see the Azure window from the water.
 There were four of us on the tour and you can see the sheer scale of the cliffs on the island.
 This was one of my favorite activities to be on the water.

 We drove around following the signs and then there were no signs.
 We couldn’t find the Ta’ Cenc Cliffs and stopped a kid on his bike and he pointed to walk through the fields.
 We trusted him and started walking over the rocks, through the bush and were rewarded with this view of the island.
 Having been on the water down below looking up, this was my view high above looking down.
 Just stunning.

-Gozo Salt Pans
+Photos of Gozo Salt Pans

 The sea crashed on the island and leaves its salt behind.
 The salt pans collect the salt and are then emptied and sold on the island.
 Natural sea salt.
 The largest collection of salt pans are in Zebbug past Marselforn (go there for lunch first) but you will also see others around the island.